section 179

 Small Business Jobs and Credit Act of 2010

-President Obama signed the Small Business Jobs and Credit Act, which allows businesses to write-off 50 percent of the cost of depreciable property purchased or leased (including software) and placed in service during 2010.
+President Obama signed the Small Business Jobs and Credit Act, which allows businesses to write-off 50 percent of the cost of depreciable property purchased or leased (including software) and placed in service during 2010--the 2011 write-off is 100%.
 This provision is a temporary extension of the bonus depreciation provision included in both the 2008 and 2009 economic stimulus laws.
 The new law also includes a provision that increases Section 179 expensing for two years by increasing the expense limitation from $250,000 to $500,000 and increasing the dollar-for-dollar phase-out threshold from $800,000 to $2 million for years 2010 and 2011.

-We have an easy to use calculator that will help you estimate your potential tax savings.
-Simply enter in the purchase price of your equipment, and let the calculator take care of the rest.
+We have a 2011 easy to use calculator that will help you estimate your potential tax savings.
+Simply enter the purchase price of your equipment, and let the calculator take care of the rest.

 February 13, 2009